Short answer

 What official sources do and do not say

-Official sources provide population and exposure-management guidance.
-They do not let this site diagnose an individual, clear an exposure, or replace public-health monitoring instructions.
+Official CDC and WHO sources describe population-level patterns and public-health guidance.
+They do not let this site diagnose an individual, clear an exposure, predict individual disease course, or replace clinical evaluation and public-health monitoring instructions.
+People who have been contacted by public-health officials about potential Andes virus exposure should follow those instructions.

 Frequently asked questions